-Orthodox Jewish Communities In New York Facing Wave Of Antisemitism As Measles Outbreak Escalates
+Orthodox Jewish Communities In New York Facing Wave Of Anti-Semitism As Measles Outbreak Escalates

-In Brooklyn, New York City, Hassidic communities have reportedly been the target of antisemitic acts as measles cases continue to rise, writes the Guardian.
+In Brooklyn, New York City, Hassidic communities have reportedly been the target of anti-semitic acts as measles cases continue to rise, writes The Guardian.
 Of the almost 500 cases of measles in New York City, the majority have affected members of the Jewish Orthodox community in Brooklyn’s Williamsburg neighborhood and Borough Park.

-The community has been targeted by anti-vaccination propaganda that has taken advantage of their limited exposure to mainstream sources of information and contributed to the lack of vaccination found within the community.
+The community has been targeted by anti-vaccination propaganda that has taken advantage of their limited exposure to mainstream sources of information, which likely contributed to the lack of vaccination found within the community.
 However, amid the breakout, rabbis and community leaders have been joining together to convince parents to vaccinate their children, affirming that there is nothing in Jewish scripture that prohibits vaccinations.

-Incidents of antisemitism provoked by the outbreak have been increasing, as community leaders allege that members have been facing discrimination based on the way they look while dealing with verbal insults in their day-to-day lives.
+Incidents of anti-semitism provoked by the outbreak have been increasing, as community leaders allege that members have been facing discrimination based on the way they look while dealing with verbal insults in their day-to-day lives.

-One incident involved a bus driver who allegedly refused to stop for a Hassidic man and then when he eventually was able to board the bus, shouted “measles!” at him and covered her face.
+One incident involved a bus driver who allegedly refused to stop for a Hassidic man, and then when he eventually was able to board the bus, the driver shouted “measles!” at him and covered her face.

 Another incident involved a temporary quarantine on an airplane when a flight crew reportedly noticed a Hassidic child covered in red spots and mistook them for measles.
 The spots were found to be caused by mosquito bites.